Keepnet – AI-powered human risk management platform logo

 • Protecting Personal Information: Protects sensitive data such as social security numbers, credit card details, and personal correspondence from unauthorized access.
 Over 60% of data breaches involve exposing sensitive personal information (Identity Theft Resource Center).
 This means that without strong passwords, your personal details can be easily stolen and misused.

 • Preventing Identity Theft: Helps prevent malicious actors from stealing your identity and using it for fraud or deception, typically for financial gain.
-Identity theft affected over 13 million people in the United States in 2019, with financial losses exceeding $16.9 billion (Federal Trade Commission).
+Identity theft affected over 15 million people in the United States in 2024, with financial losses exceeding $43 billion (Federal Trade Commission).
+AI-assisted social engineering has made credential theft faster and more targeted than ever.
 By using strong passwords, you make it harder for thieves to access your accounts and personal data.

 • Protecting Financial Resources: Ensures the safety of your funds in online banking and financial services, preventing unauthorized transactions and financial loss.
-The average cost of a data breach in the financial sector is $5.86 million (IBM Security).
+The average cost of a data breach in the financial sector reached $6.08 million in 2024, according to IBM's Cost of a Data Breach Report — the highest of any industry.
 Strong passwords help keep your bank accounts and financial information safe from hackers.

 • Securing Professional Data: Securing professional data involves protecting company information, confidential details, and sensitive organization information from unauthorized access and cybercriminals.
 This is crucial for maintaining organizational integrity.
-According to the National Cyber Security Alliance, 60% of small organizations go out of business within six months of a data breach.
+According to the National Cyber Security Alliance, 60% of small organizations go out of business within six months of a data breach — a risk that grows as attackers increasingly target SMBs with credential-stuffing and phishing campaigns in 2026.
 Using strong passwords is essential to protect organization accounts and prevent financial and reputational damage.

 • Maintaining Privacy in Communication: Ensures that only authorized individuals have access to private communications on emails, social media accounts, and messaging platforms.
 Over 80% of hacking-related breaches leverage weak or stolen passwords (Verizon Data Breach Investigations Report).
 By using strong passwords, you ensure your private conversations stay private.